Georgia State Route 22: Jones County to Comer

-US 129/SR 11/SR 22 cross over Walnut Creek and then enter Jones County.
+US 129/SR 11/SR 22 crosses over Walnut Creek and then enters Jones County.
 Just before intersecting SR 18, the concurrency passes by Brasswells Lake, Newberry Lake, and Anderson Lake.
 On the southwestern edge of the city limits of Gray, SR 18 joins the concurrency.
 The four highways enter the main part of the town.
 At Bill Conn Parkway, SR 18 splits off to the southeast.
 At Atlanta Road, SR 11 departs the concurrency to the north.
 One block later, they intersect SR 44.
 Here, US 129 heads to the north, concurrent with SR 44, while SR 22 continues to the northeast.
 Just outside town, it passes Lake Jonesco Golf Course.
 After traveling through Haddock, the route enters Baldwin County.
 After entering Milledgeville, it passes the Walter B. Williams, Jr. Park.
 Immediately afterward, it meets the southern terminus of SR 212.
 Then, it intersects US 441/SR 29 (Robertson Mill Road).
 SR 22 passes by Youth Development Center Lake and Oconee Regional Medical Center.
 It curves to the south-southeast and then to the east-northeast and intersects US 441 Bus./SR 24/SR 29 Bus.
 (North Columbia Street).
 The four highways travel concurrently to the east-northeast on West Montgomery Street.
 One block later, US 441 Bus. departs to the south-southeast on North Clark Street, concurrent with SR 29 Bus.
 SR 22/SR 24 parallel the northern edge of Georgia College & State University.
 At North Elbert Street, the concurrency turns to the right and meets the northern terminus of SR 49 (East Hancock Street) and the former northern terminus of SR 112 (South Elbert Street).
 At this intersection, SR 22/SR 24 turn to the left onto East Hancock Street and leave town by crossing over the Oconee River.
 The two highways diverge with SR 22 heading to the northeast and entering Hancock County.
 In Sparta, it intersects SR 15/SR 16 (Broad Street).
 The three highways travel north-northwest and leave town.
 Almost immediately, they curve to the north-northeast and split, with SR 15/SR 22 continuing straight ahead.
 After a curve back to the north-northwest, SR 22 splits to the northeast and travels through Powelton.
 Then, the highway enters Taliaferro County.
 After an interchange with I-20 (Carl Sanders Highway), it enters Crawfordville, where it intersects US 278/SR 12 (Broad Street).
 It parallels the southwestern edge of A. H. Stephens Historic Park and leaves town.
 It crosses over the South Fork Little River and North Fork Little River before intersecting SR 44.
 Then, it very gradually curves to the northwest and enters Oglethorpe County.
 It intersects US 78/SR 10 southeast of Lexington.
 The concurrency crosses the southeasternmost corner of the city limits on Main Street.
 Just over 1000 ft later, SR 77 (Elberton Road) joins the concurrency and leaves on Union Point Road.
 On the northwesternmost corner of the city limits, SR 22 splits off to the northeast on Comer Road.
 The highway crosses over the South Fork Broad River into Madison County.
 Almost immediately, SR 22 enters the southern city limits of Comer.
 At Comer Bypass, it meets its eastern terminus, an intersection with SR 72 and southern terminus of SR 98.